 Cultural industries in Kazakhstan: models, challenges, and strategies

-Report is prepared by Christiaan De Beukelaer (University of Melbourne) and Galina Koretskaya (Head of Arts, British Council Kazakhstan)
+Report is prepared by Christiaan De Beukelaer, University of Melbourne and Galina Koretskaya, Head of Arts at the British Council Kazakhstan.

-But the question remains how to connect political citizenship, cultural activism, and making a living in a volatile environment.
+But the question remains: how should political citizenship, cultural activism, creative innovation and the need to make a living in a volatile environment be connected?

-It is in the light of these challenges that in 2014, a partnership emerged between Chevron, MOST (the Club of Young Entrepreneurs), and British Council Kazakhstan.
-Their joint programme is meant to help develop skills for young Kazakhstani creative entrepreneurs and managers.
-The program consists of the business incubator MOST ‘school of entrepreneurs’ and a series of skills-specific workshops in industrial design, fashion and architecture (urban planning).
+It is in the light of these challenges, a partnership emerged between Chevron, MOST, and the British Council in Kazakhstan.
+Their joint programme helps develop skills for young Kazakhstani creative entrepreneurs and managers.
+The programme consists of the business incubator MOST's School of Entrepreneurs and a series of skills-specific workshops in industrial design, fashion, architecture and urban planning.